-Developed as a joint initiative between the Mobile Learning Unit, Melbourne Medical School, and Mercy Perinatal, Mercy Hospital for Women, Monash IVF Group and the Murdoch Children's Research Institute Reproductive Epidemiology Group.
+Developed as a joint initiative between the Mobile Learning Unit, Melbourne Medical School, Mercy Perinatal, Mercy Hospital for Women, Monash IVF Group and the Murdoch Children's Research Institute Reproductive Epidemiology Group.

 Genetic technology advances rapidly, and it is challenging for clinicians to keep abreast of new testing options and best practice in maternity care.
 This course will help doctors and midwives acquire the knowledge and skills they need to confidently provide prenatal and pre-pregnancy genetic screening in their daily practice.

-Midwives and doctors providing antenatal and pre-pregnancy care to women and their partners.
+Highly recommended for midwives and doctors providing antenatal and pre-pregnancy care to women and their partners.
 Also suitable for radiologists and sonographers providing obstetric ultrasound services.

-- Strengthen your understanding of DNA and inheritance with specific relevance to reproductive health.
+- REVISE theories of DNA and inheritance in reproductive health.

-- Understand the principles of prenatal screening and reproductive carrier screening.
+- REVIEW the principles of prenatal screening and reproductive carrier screening.

-- Identify couples that should be offered a genetic counselling referral.
+- ASSESS couples that are suitable for a genetic counselling referral.